barianet/aws-backup/README.md

 # aws-backup

 AWS Lambda based backup solution.
 Backup is achieved through taking snapshots of EBS volumes which have a particular tag set against them.
+Therefore to turn on backups just set this tag against the EBS volume.

 Features:
 * Control when in the day backups are taken